ShuN6211/ShuN6211/README.md

 Also, I majored in condensed matter physics when I was a master's student and love it.

-I'm interested in applied mathmatics and it's inpact on real-world as well as basic technologies as a engneer such as Web.
+I'm interested in applied mathmatics and it's inpact on the real-world as well as the basic technologies as a engneer such as Web.

 <!--
 **ShuN6211/ShuN6211** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.